sahilwep/Buiding-Redis/README.md

 # Building Redis using Rust

+I created this repository to monitor my personal development in building Redis using Rust on the CodeCrafters platform.

 ## Overview

 This repository is dedicated to my journey of building a Redis in Rust using the [CodeCrafters](https://app.codecrafters.io/catalog) platform.
 Redis is an in-memory data structure store that can be used as a database, cache, and message broker.